Audio Reading of this Page

 A gendered issue

-It is estimated 10% of people in New Zealand have endometriosis, yet it is still a largely ‘invisible illness’ with significant diagnostic delays.
+It is estimated 10% of women/people in New Zealand have endometriosis, yet it is still a largely ‘invisible illness’ with significant diagnostic delays.

-- People may think pain during menstruation and/or sex is normal due to cultural understandings that pain is expected or that women who complain of pain are overreacting
+• People may think that pain during menstruation and/or sex is “normal.”
+This can be due to cultural understandings that pain is expected, or that women who complain of pain are overreacting.

-- Doctors may delay referral to specialist gynecologists, misdiagnose symptoms as other diseases (e.g. irritable bowel syndrome, pelvic inflammatory disease), or prescribe hormonal contraception to mask symptoms without further investigation.
+• Women are told that symptoms are “normal.”
+Even after seeking medical help, often people are told by their doctors or GPs that their symptoms are normal, and to simply take pain relief.
+Doctors may delay referral to specialist gynecologists, misdiagnose symptoms as other diseases (e.g. irritable bowel syndrome, pelvic inflammatory disease), or prescribe hormonal contraception to mask symptoms without further investigation.
+Many people who finally get an endometriosis diagnosis have had to see several GPs in the process.

 If you are experiencing the symptoms of endometriosis you need to see your doctor.